-Last time you visited the local hardware store or big box home improvement store looking for drywall mud you may have been puzzled by the variety in drywall mud.
-Do all joint compounds do the same thing or should you use a certain type of mud for certain applications?
-Let's discuss the two basic categories and then we can break down the choices within these two categories.
-This article is not meant as a review of any brand or recommendation of a certain product line, rather this is meant to be a general discussion of the options out there.
+Last time you visited the local hardware store or big box home improvement store looking for drywall mud you may have been puzzled by the variety.
+Do all joint compounds work the same or should you use a certain type of mud for certain applications?
+Let's discuss the two basic categories of mud and then we can break down the choices within these two categories.
+This article is not meant as a review of any brand or recommendation of a certain product line, rather this is a general discussion of the options out there.

 Quick-setting or "hot" mud.

-This type of mud sets by chemical reaction.
-Manufacturers will mix different amounts of hardening agents into the material which will cause it to set up quicker or slower.
-They sell the stuff according to hardening time, so you can buy 5-minute, 20-minute, 45-minute, 90-minute or higher depending on how much working time you need.
-Actual working time may be slightly lower than the number listed.
+Hot mud hardens by means of a chemical reaction.
+Manufacturers mix different amounts of hardening agents into the material causing it to set up quicker or slower.
+Hot mud is sold according to the time it takes to harden, for example, 5-minute, 20-minute, 45-minute, 90-minute or higher.
+Actual working time is slightly less than the time listed.
 In other words, 45-minute hot mud may begin to set up in 30-35 minutes.

 There are several brands of quick-setting drywall mud.
 The pros all have their preferred brands and different reasons for each.
 Two popular brands are USG SHEETROCK® brand EZ-sand and Gold Bond® brand Pro Form® quick-setting drywall mud.

 Why is it called "hot" mud?